JohnnyFoulds/Postdown/README.rst

     *Generate markdown API document from Postman.*

 The purpose of this fork is to fix issue I ran into when attempting to use this tool with a ``Collection v2.1`` export.

 * Correct handling of both with sub-folders and without.
+* Correct dictionary key check that throws exceptions

 Installation